 Cloud security tools built with artificial intelligence (AI) and machine learning (ML) are effective against modern threat actors attacking the cloud.
 AI cloud technology augments security teams by automating the interpretation of attack signals, prioritizing alerts and incidents, and adapting responses based on the scale and attacker’s speed.

-When properly managed by the user, public clouds are generally secure, arguably more so than a self-managed data center.
-The top cloud service providers like AWS, Google Cloud, and Azure are motivated to address cloud security because their profits depend on it.
+When adequately managed by the user, public clouds are generally more secure than self-managed data centers.
+The top cloud services providers like AWS, Google Cloud, and Azure are motivated to address cloud security because their profits depend on it.

-A hybrid cloud is a combination of public and private clouds, one or more of each, where the private cloud component is typically an on-prem data center.
+A hybrid cloud combines public and private clouds, one or more of each, where the private cloud component is typically an on-prem data center.
 A hybrid cloud strategy combines the best of both worlds.
 For businesses with on-premises infractures, it provides opportunities to leverage existing investments for continued financial return while simultaneously developing or expanding public cloud environments to augment their IT strategy.

-However, there are some disadvantages of hybrid cloud models, including increased management overhead, staffing, and tooling.
+However, hybrid cloud models have some disadvantages, including increased management overhead, staffing, and tooling.

 Cloud Security Concerns